-Where the Supervisory Body decides that the best interests requirement should be reviewed solely because details of the conditions attached to the Authorisation need to be changed, and the review request does not include evidence that there is a significant change in the relevant person's overall circumstances, there is no need for a full reassessment of best interests.
+Where the Supervisory Body decides that the best interest's requirement should be reviewed solely because details of the conditions attached to the Authorisation need to be changed, and the review request does not include evidence that there is a significant change in the relevant person's overall circumstances, there is no need for a full reassessment of best interests.

-In these circumstances, DOL can simply vary the conditions attached to the Authorisation as appropriate.
-In deciding whether a full re-assessment is necessary, DOL should consider whether the grounds for the Authorisation, or the nature of the conditions, are being contested by anyone as part of the review request.
+In these circumstances, the Supervisory Body can simply vary the conditions attached to the Authorisation as appropriate.
+In deciding whether a full re-assessment is necessary, the Supervisory Body should consider whether the grounds for the Authorisation, or the nature of the conditions, are being contested by anyone as part of the review request.